57blocks/website-article/articles/Drive iOS App Downloads with Clip/README.md

 7. **App Clips have a wide range of uses**

- - TikTok used Clip to encourage users to try and eventually install the TikTok app.
+    - TikTok used an App Clip to encourage users to try and eventually install the TikTok app.
     <img src=./ClipImage4.png height="230"/>

    - <a href="https://x.com/illscience/status/1879273352013267154?s=46&t=jqD_eUNYNaL8-a-0NmDklA" title="Explode">Explode</a>, an app still under development, has received widespread attention for its Clip functionality.
    - App Clips can be used to pay for parking when leaving the lot.

 However, there are a few disadvantages.
 Pictures cannot be stored locally, APN notifications are only valid for eight hours, and some iOS frameworks cannot be used.